Dre Campbell Farm

 Females appear as soft or hard bumps on plants and lack wings.
 The males, on the other hand, have wings and resemble tiny gnats.

 Scale insects cause damage by sucking sap from plants.
-You may notice plants having yellow shades, and then the leaves begin to drop.
+You may notice plants with yellow shades, and then the leaves drop.

-The plant will eventually die if scales are not controlled swiftly.
-These critters appear mostly on trees, greenhouse plants, and ornamental shrubs.
+If scales are not controlled swiftly, the plant will eventually die.
+These critters appear primarily on trees, greenhouse plants, and ornamental shrubs.

 9. Earwigs